barn logo

 Uplift Cleats

-Uplift is a big concern for pavillion structures and those with open walls.
+Uplift is a big concern for pavilion structures and those with open walls.
 Even if your building will be fully enclosed nail some uplift cleats to the post with 4" nails.
-Use treated wood and nail them to all four sides of the post at the bottom.

 Corner Posts